Subrat-Prakash/FeastKart-client/README.md

-# Zomato Clone Web-App
+# FeastKart

-Welcome to the Zomato Clone Web-App project!
+Welcome to the FeastKart Web-App project!
 This web application is inspired by the popular food delivery platform, Zomato.
 It offers users a seamless food discovery, ordering, and payment experience while providing restaurant owners with simplified restaurant management tools.

 ## Table of Contents